Fuelled by Syria war, al Qaeda bursts back to life in Iraq

 Maliki urged people in Falluja on Monday to drive out the al Qaeda-linked insurgents to pre-empt a military offensive that officials said could come within days.

-He will have to be careful about how he responds to U.S. help, which would be viewed with suspicion by potential Sunni allies.
+He will have to be careful about how he responds to the U.S. offer of help, which would be viewed with suspicion by potential Sunni allies.

-(Additional reporting and writing by Rania ElGamal and Peter Graff; editing by William Maclean, Philippa Fletcher and Giles Elgood)
+(Additional reporting and writing by Rania ElGamal and Peter Graff; editing by William Maclean and Philippa Fletcher)